Website is created, now what? You need a place on the internet.

 When visitors type in your website address in their browsers, on their mobile or computer, that’s when they see your files.
-Unfortunately, there is no easy work around to avoid web hosting companies and do it yourself.
-Web hosting companies are cheaper and convenient.
+Unfortunately, there is no easy workaround to avoid web hosting companies and do it yourself.
+Web hosting companies are cheaper and more convenient.

 Should one pay for web hosting?
 The short answer is both yes and no.

 No, because there are many web hosting companies that provide free but limited services.
 Some might push some ads on your website, some might spam your email inbox (which by the way you can always block) and some don’t.

 Some genuinely provide free limited services with no ads or email spam.
 I have not tried one recently because I would rather pay $100 per year than have limitations on my hosting.